 Here’s some other major Tasmanian points of interest to consider for your road trip itinerary:

-Tasmania is such an excellent road trip destination because it is relatively compact, and it’s easily possible to create several loops that allow you to take in multiple sites without ever having to double back on territory you’ve already covered!
+Tasmania is such an excellent road trip destination because it is relatively compact, there are so many things to do, and it’s easily possible to create several loops that allow you to take in multiple sites without ever having to double back on territory you’ve already covered!

 Here’s a quick guide to some of the practicalities of creating your own Tasmanian road trip itinerary: